 In ControlView from the visual control room, air traffic tower.

 My photography work, it’s never just a job, some rational for choosing to be a freelance photographer.
 Firstly, some myth busting to debunk some work associate’s opinions that I monetize from my second job.
 Oh, how I wish that were the case.
 At best, any income just about covers the cost of new and replacement gear.
 Going freelance wasn’t about earning extra money to make ends meet, nor was it to receive extra income to help pay off debt.
-Other than the physiological benefits, freelancing for me promotes self-improvement and spurs creativity, nothing better than a little advancement and looking for creative ways to develop your life.
+The physiological benefits of freelancing for me promotes self-improvement and spurs creativity, there’s nothing better than a little advancement and looking for creative ways to develop your life.
 Finding other opportunities other than the day job to show the world what you got!
 With that second job I learn new skills my current job doesn’t teach me; it is important to continually challenge yourself in order to further advance your abilities.

 Yes, I enjoy additional work commitments outside of my photography interests.
 Activities centre on the aviation sector within the travel industry; the upside means both my day jobs are varied and interesting.
 As an operational front line member of staff, I have the responsibility of working in a non-landside environment, this is a privileged pleasure I hold dearly.
 Occasionally I’m called to participate in the documentation process of airside safety occurrences; this involves support photography for visual reference to airside & aircraft incident reports.
 (Seemed like it was relevant and on topic, so just thought it was worth a mention!)
 It is hard to imagine a workplace more constantly active than an airport, so whilst I work in the industrial side of the travel sector, my professional circle is limited to other individuals in the sector: engineers, planners, air traffic controllers, pilots, safety professionals.
 Taken together, all of us establish a “harmonious” professional operation on the airfield.